alianza-clyne/FEND-website-optimization-project/README.md

 ```
 ## Step Four: To or To Not Inline
 ----------------------------------------------
 Now that css/print.css is no longer render blocking on all media types, we must take a look at css/style.css.
-This stylesheet contains styles that are meant to be used on all media types when they access index.html.
+This stylesheet contains styles that are meant to be used for all media types when they access index.html.
 Since the file only has 49 lines of code, I have decided to inline the css/style.css code in the index.html file.
 I will then comment out the link to the css/style.css file.
 This will allow the website to render faster.

 Here's what this would look like in the index.html file.